sensesx/Stryxshell/README.md

 and testing builtins, commands, normal shell procedures and other stuff.

 Im testing only on my main computer, so it may not work properly over there.
+There are some bad practices since this is just an attempt to understand the internals of how some syscalls are made, shell procedures and memory in general.

 #### SOME FIXES NEED TO BE MADE REGARDING THE SCREEN AND NCURSES.
 #### I don't know if anyone in the field would use this on production.
 DON'T DO IT FOR OBVIOUS REASONS.